alexfernandez/inits/README.md

 and before the `stop` phase.
 * All tasks in the `stop` phase are run after an error or a SIGTERM or SIGKILL signal.
-* All tasks in the `finish` phase are run before finishing, even if there is an error in the `stop` phase.
+* All tasks in the `finish` phase are run before finishing, except if there is an error while starting up or shutting down.
+(*Note*: before version 0.1.15 finish tasks were run if there were errors during any phase.)
 * The `end` event is only sent if shutdown finishes successfully, which includes both the `stop` and `finish` phases.
 * All tasks in any phase are chained serially and in the order they were added: